Reinhold Quaatz

 As a DNVP member, Quaatz was personally close to party leader Alfred Hugenberg.
-The industrialist frequently confided in his friend, as has been demonstrated by Quaatz's diaries, published in 1989.
+The media baron frequently confided in his friend, as has been demonstrated by Quaatz's diaries, published in 1989.

 Despite his mother being Jewish, Quaatz endorsed anti-Semitic policies as a DNVP politician and even encouraged Hugenburg to work closely with Adolf Hitler for fear of both socialism and the political Catholicism of the Centre Party.

 Away from politics, he was an industrialist and financier and in early 1933, he was appointed to the board of the Dresdner Bank.
 He was removed from that position in February 1936, as the Nazi laws barred the Mischling from such positions.

 He was briefly crossexamined by the Gestapo in the aftermath of the 20 July plot on Hitler's life in 1944, but generally, his high-level contacts meant that he endured little state attention.

 He was a founder member of the Christian Democratic Union in Berlin after the war.